 You are selling HR software to tech companies to help them with employee retention problems.

-The first thing that you would need to do is identify companies that you would like to target.
+The first thing that you would need to do is to find companies that you would like to target.
+Your absolute best accounts are in the tech industry, with between 50 and 200 employees.

 Some people might stop here and send messages to these accounts.